atgreen/daily-price-depot/README.md

 more than seven years.
 Feel free to submit PRs or Issues asking for others.

-Equity names are all of the form `SYMBOL.EXCHANGE` in order to avoid name clashes, for example `IBM.NYSE` and `MSFT.NASDAQ`.
+Equity names are of the form `SYMBOL.EXCHANGE` in order to avoid name clashes (eg. `IBM.NYSE` and `MSFT.NASDAQ`).
+Equities are priced in their native currency.

 ### Commodity Prices